StackVista/stackstate-docs/setup/data-management/backup_restore/configuration_backup.md

 * [Comparison between the CLIs](/setup/cli/cli-comparison.md "StackState Self-Hosted only")

 {% endtab %}
+{% endtabs %}

+### curl

+{% hint style="info" %}
+* Import is intended to be a one-off action - importing multiple times might result in duplicate configuration entries.
+This behavior applies to importing nodes without any identifier.
+* Note that the [lock status](../../../stackpacks/about-stackpacks.md#locked-configuration-items) of configuration items installed by a StackPack will not be included in configuration export files - **all configuration items will be unlocked after import**.
+{% endhint %}

+Before import, clear the StackState configuration by following the instructions at [clear stored data](/setup/data-management/clear_stored_data.md).

+To import StackState configuration using curl:

+{% tabs %}
 {% tab title="curl with authentication" %}

 The `<api-token>` can be found on the **CLI** page in the StackState UI main menu.